EricThomson/PySideSummer/Chapter6/usefulStuff.md

 Potentially useful stuff for Chapter 6 of PySideSummer repository: https://github.com/EricThomson/PySideSummer

-#Useful links

-#Useful documentation
+# Useful documentation
-##QtGui.QMainWindow
+## QtGui.QMainWindow
 http://srinikom.github.io/pyside-docs/PySide/QtGui/QMainWindow.html
-    A main window provides a framework for building an applicationís user interface.
+    A main window provides a framework for building an application‚Äôs user interface.
 Qt has PySide.QtGui.QMainWindow and its related classes for main window management.
 PySide.QtGui.QMainWindow has its own layout to which you can add PySide.QtGui.QToolBars, PySide.QtGui.QDockWidgets, a PySide.QtGui.QMenuBar, and a PySide.QtGui.QStatusBar.
     The layout has a center area that can be occupied by any kind of widget.

     A central widget will typically be a standard Qt widget such as a PySide.QtGui.QTextEdit or a PySide.QtGui.QGraphicsView .
 Custom widgets can also be used for advanced applications.
 You set the central widget with setCentralWidget().